What Is Thai Iced Tea?

 SUSIE’S KITCHEN NOTES

 The condensed milk should be poured slowly.
 If you pour it quickly from any height it will mix into the tea immediately rather than sinking and swirling.
-The visual — orange tea and white condensed milk in slow motion through each other — requires a gentle pour.
+The visual, orange tea and white condensed milk in slow motion through each other, requires a gentle pour.
 Over the back of a spoon is the traditional technique for keeping it from mixing too fast.
-Take the five seconds to do this correctly.
-The drink is worth the five seconds.

 At the market in Thailand, Cha Yen in a plastic bag is sealed with a rubber band and a straw is pushed through.
 The bag keeps the drink cold as you walk.
-It also keeps the ratio of tea to ice exactly right — the ice cannot melt into more space the way it can in a cup.
 If you want to recreate the market experience at home, use a zip-lock bag, fill it with the finished drink and ice, seal it, and push a straw through.
 It is exactly what it sounds like and it is exactly right.

 PAIRING SUGGESTIONS